MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-index-transact-sql.md

 #### ON PARTITIONS ( { \<partition_number_expression> | \<range\> } [,...n] )

 Specifies the partitions to which the DATA_COMPRESSION setting applies.
-If the index is not partitioned, the ON PARTITIONS argument will generate an error.
-If the ON PARTITIONS clause is not provided, the DATA_COMPRESSION option applies to all partitions of a partitioned index.
+If the index isn't partitioned, the ON PARTITIONS argument will generate an error.
+If the ON PARTITIONS clause isn't provided, the DATA_COMPRESSION option applies to all partitions of a partitioned index.

 `<partition_number_expression>` can be specified in the following ways: